-55. Plaintiff incorporates by reference all of the above paragraphs of this Complaint as though fully stated herein.
+57. Plaintiff incorporates by reference all of the above paragraphs of this Complaint as though fully stated herein.

-56. In connection with the sale or lease of the Class Vehicles, Plaintiff and class members entered into a written contract with the Defendant under which the Defendant agreed to repair original components found to be defective in material or workmanship under normal use and maintenance, including the transmission and its components.
+58. In connection with the sale or lease of the Class Vehicles, Plaintiff and class members entered into written contracts with the Defendant under which the Defendant agreed to repair original components found to be defective in material or workmanship under normal use and maintenance, including the transmission and its components.

-57. Plaintiff and class members relied on Defendant's promise to repair the Class Vehicles within a reasonable time and without charge to the Plaintiff and class members when they agreed to purchase or lease the Class Vehicles and Defendant's promise to repair was part of the basis of the bargain.
+59. Plaintiff and class members relied on Defendant's promise to repair the Class Vehicles within a reasonable time and without charge to the Plaintiff and class members when they agreed to purchase or lease the Class Vehicles and Defendant's promise to repair was part of the basis of the bargain.

-58. Plaintiff and class members submitted their Vehicles to Defendant for the Shifter Defect repair as referenced herein.
-However, Defendant failed to comply with the terms of such written contract it provided to the Plaintiff and each Class member, by failing and/or refusing to repair the Shifter Defect as promised, and/or failing to repair the Shifter Defect within a reasonable period of time.
+60. Plaintiff and class members submitted their vehicles to Defendant to repair the Shifter Defect.
+However, Defendant failed to comply with the terms of the written contract it provided to the Plaintiff and each Class member by failing and/or refusing to repair the Shifter Defect as promised and/or by failing to repair the Shifter Defect within a reasonable period of time.